gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 ✨  Done in 5.67s.
 ```

 Excellent!
-Users who try to use `changeLanguage('apple')` should see a typescript error now.
+Users who try to use `changeLanguage('apple')` should see a Typescript error now.

 ---

-Let's convert the rest of our files in `src` to typescript.
+Let's convert the rest of our files in `src` to Typescript.

 `src/gatsby-browser.jsx` to `src/gatsby-browser.tsx`